AshleyMGreerProjects/SE-480---Password-Quality-Checker/README.md

 ```

 - **Purpose:** Addresses common questions and concerns users may have regarding password security and application functionalities.

 - **Components:**
   - **QTextEdit:** Displays the FAQs in a formatted manner, utilizing HTML for structured presentation.

+- **Sample FAQs Covered:**
+  1. **Password Strength Calculation:** Explains the metrics used to assess password strength.
+  2. **Characteristics of a Strong Password:** Defines what constitutes a robust password.
+  3. **Customization of Password Policies:** Guides users on tailoring password requirements.
+  4. **Compromised Password Check Mechanism:** Details how the application verifies password breaches.
+  5. **Data Privacy Assurance:** Confirms that passwords are not stored or transmitted in plaintext.
+  6. **Exporting Password History:** Instructions on saving password histories.
+  7. **Actions on Compromised Passwords:** Advises on steps to take if a password is compromised.
+  8. **Storage of Passwords by the Application:** Reiterates that passwords are not stored.
+  9. **Advantages of Using a Password Manager:** Highlights the benefits of password management tools.
+  10. **Recommended Frequency for Password Changes:** Suggests intervals for updating passwords.

 #### Password History Tab